Why You Shouldn’t Get Husband or Wife Name Tattoos

 Coverups serve as another alternative to tattoo removal and provide a new means for expression.
 Selecting a new design—and refraining from getting another name tattooed in its place—kills two birds with one stone.
 Even though coverups are a great choice to hide the old tattoo, not getting a name tattoo in the first place eliminates the need for a coverup entirely.

 Alternatives to Name Tattoos

 Let’s say that by now, you’ve decided not to get your husband or wife’s name tattooed—a good choice!
-However, your desire to commemorate the relationship hasn’t entirely disappeared.
+Nevertheless, your desire to commemorate the relationship hasn’t entirely disappeared.
 Luckily, there are plenty of other ways to celebrate your love, including different types of tattoos less obvious than a name.

 One alternative to name tattoos is getting matching tattoos.
-The tattoos could symbolize a special date, place, or experience unique to your relationship that can also stand on their own if the relationship doesn’t last.
+The tattoos could symbolize a special date, place or experience unique to your relationship that can also stand on their own if the relationship doesn’t last.

 If matching tattoos are too cheesy for you and your partner, choosing art in a similar style or picking the same placement on your bodies are other ways to display your affection for each other.
 For example, you and your partner could both get tattoos on your left forearm or get two different pieces by the same artist who specializes in a distinct style.

-Husband or wife name tattoos appear harmless and sweet at the onset, but these tattoos often precede breakups, divorce, and general relationship troubles.
+Husband or wife name tattoos appear harmless and sweet at the onset, but these tattoos often precede breakups, divorce and general relationship troubles.
 Even the most stable relationships risk obstacles and hardships when tattooing each other’s names.